 Logging and the Bushmeat Trade

 The locals then end up selling bushmeat.
 Bushmeat is any wild animal meat from great apes to rats killed in the bush, the African name for the forest.
 Great ape meat is the most prestigious.
-It's sold in the major cities in restaurants, largely to curious foreigners.
-So what'd been a subsistence hunt for local people has become a source of income, an unsustainable one.
+It is sold in the major cities in restaurants, largely to curious foreigners.
+So what had been a subsistence hunt for local people has become a source of income, an unsustainable one.

 Individual Species Concerns

 To prevent further loss of primary habitat, one of the first tasks is to identify key environment for each of the great apes and to ensure that wildlife corridors between populations are maintained to ensure genetic diversity.
 For the bonobo, a species confined to a very small territory, protection of that territory and immediate support for local sustainable activities needs to happen right away.
 For mountain gorillas, caught up in local human fighting, efforts must focus on resolving political conflict as well.

 Chimpanzees and orangutans will benefit most from the overall sustainable use plan.
 Long exploited for the bushmeat and pet trades their populations they also suffer from habitat loss as human populations increase.